Some of my quilts have interesting names. “Square Log Cabin Baby Quilt” isn’t the most interesting, but it’s still a nice quilt.

 The binding is in a matching colour and done by machine.

-The start of the spiral was a bit wonky.
-I should have gone with a shallower curve to get out to the spiral.
-It only matters if you’re up close.
+The start of this spiral was a bit wonky.
+I should have gone with a shallower curve to get out to the spiral, but it only matters if you’re up close.

 The rest of the quilting looks nice.
 It was done with a grey thread.